Janice Gurney: Postmodernism and style

 As a contemporary artist, Gurney's connection to postmodernism is evident through the mediums and forms she uses in her work.
 Postmodernism is described as a rejection of ideas and concepts associated with modernism.
 Artistic techniques that are associated with postmodernist art in particular include: collage, appropriation, performance art, reinvention/recycling of past styles or work in a contemporary context, simplification, bricolage, and the mixing of high art and low art.
-Many of these themes can be seen in Gurney's work as it is typically political in nature and does not follow a strict binary of thought.
+Many of these themes can be seen in Gurney's work, as it is typically political in nature and does not follow a strict binary of thought.

-One aspect of postmodernism which is directly related to Gurney's work, is the presence of multiple elements.
-Collage art is considered the practice of assembling many individual elements (often consisting of different media) to create one new complete image.
+One aspect of postmodernism that is directly related to Gurney's work is the presence of multiple elements.
+Collage art is considered the practice of assembling many individual elements (often consisting of different media) to create one new, complete image.
 Gurney's artistic style mimics collage due to the elemental aspects of her work.
-While she doesn't always overlap images, Gurney often mixes mediums and plays with the boundaries of artistic abstraction to create works that resemble collage.
+While she doesn't always overlap images, Gurney often mixes media and plays with the boundaries of artistic abstraction to create works that resemble collage.
 Gurney also often arranges her pieces side by side to assume one overall meaning – a technique that is reminiscent of collage art, though more contemporary in form.

 Not only does Gurney interpret collage differently in her works, but her style (while consistent in nature) is fluent from one work to another.
 Gurney's work follows a surrealist style, and her overall aesthetic varies from piece to piece depending on her overall themes and intentions.